 - The worst milk alternatives for acne

 You might be surprised that certain milk alternatives aren’t any better than dairy milk when it comes to your skin’s health…

-In my Definitive Guide to Dairy and Acne, I break down several reasons why dairy is linked to acne:
+In the eBook included in the Clear Skin Resource Kit, I break down several reasons why dairy is linked to acne:

 - Dairy contains hormones, like IGF-1, that clog and block pores